Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

     System.err.println("Error occurred while receiving message: " + errorContext.getException());
 };

+TokenCredential tokenCredential = new DefaultAzureCredentialBuilder().build();

-// create the processor client via the builder and its sub-builder ServiceBusProcessorClient processorClient = new ServiceBusClientBuilder()
+// Create the processor client via the builder and its sub-builder
-    .connectionString("<< CONNECTION STRING FOR THE SERVICE BUS NAMESPACE >>") .processor()
-    .queueName("<< QUEUE NAME >>")
+// 'fullyQualifiedNamespace' will look similar to "{your-namespace}.servicebus.windows.net" ServiceBusProcessorClient processorClient = new ServiceBusClientBuilder()
+    .credential(fullyQualifiedNamespace, tokenCredential)
+    .processor()
+    .queueName(queueName)
     .receiveMode(ServiceBusReceiveMode.RECEIVE_AND_DELETE)
     .processMessage(processMessage)
     .processError(processError)
     .disableAutoComplete()
     .buildProcessorClient();

-// Starts the processor in the background and returns immediately processorClient.start();
+// Starts the processor in the background.
+Control returns immediately. processorClient.start();

+// Stop processor and dispose when done processing messages. processorClient.stop();
+processorClient.close();
 ```

 There are four ways of settling messages using the methods on the message context passed to your callback.